Raw Tupelo Honey

 The “tupelo” name came from the Native Indian phrase meaning “swamp tree.”
 Tupelo trees thrive adjacent to active rivers in lower wetlands that flood regularly.

 Built by Bees’ raw tupelo honey is a great way to treat your body and start your day.

 Our bottling process may gently heat the honey to speed pouring.
-Please gently warm at home if crystallization occurs, but do not microwave to preserve nutrients and vitamins.
+Gently warm at home if crystallization occurs.
+Do not microwave in order to preserve nutrients and vitamins.

 To learn more about this tupelo honey, including it’s origins, growing season and history, please visit our tupelo blog page on Amazing Tupelo Honey.